taiyuuki/utils/doc/utils.clone_deep.md

 ## clone\_deep() function

-This function creates a deep copy of an object in TypeScript.
+This function creates a deep copy of an object.

 **Signature:**